Local scale invariance and robustness of proper scoring rules: Local scale invariance of scoring rules

-From this result it is also easy to se that with respect to scaling (not location), a scoring rule that is difference homogeneous of order $b$ is locally scale invariant if and only if $b=0$.
-It is also interesting to note that if one takes the exponential of a difference homogeneous scoring rule of order $b=0$ then it can be homogeneous depending on $e^{h(\sigma,b)}$.
-For example, SCRPS is locally scale invariant and thus different homogeneous of order $b=0$, and $\exp(SCRPS)$ is a homogeneous scoring rule of order one.
+Hence at least for the scale parameter, a difference homogeneous scoring rule of order $b$ has the scale function $s(\mathbb{Q}_{(0,\sigma)}) = \sigma^b s(\mathbb{Q})$.
+From this it is also easy to see that with respect to scaling (not location), a scoring rule that is difference homogeneous of order $b$ is locally scale invariant if and only if $b=0$.